Fast Intra-kernel Isolation and Security with IskiOS: Introduction

-Existing intra-kernel isolation approaches generally rely on \emph{Software Fault Isolation} (SFI)~\cite{SFI:SOSP93, SFI2:UsenixSec10}, adding bounds checks to memory writes~\cite{KCoFI:Oakland14} and reads~\cite{kRX:TOPS19} to prevent unauthorized access to sensitive data.
-As the overhead of such checks is proportional to the number of regions to which access must be excluded, SFI-based approaches typically group all sensitive information into a single protected region, which they typically place at the upper end of the virtual address space, so only one bound must be checked~\cite{kRX:TOPS19, KCoFI:Oakland14}.
-Unfortunately, this lack of flexibility restricts data layout in memory, complicating kernel memory allocation and reducing diversification entropy.
-The most efficient SFI implementation on x86-64~\cite{kRX:TOPS19} relies on Intel's Memory Protection Extensions (MPX), a hardware feature that has recently been deprecated~\cite{MPXDeprecated}.
+Existing intra-kernel isolation mechanisms generally rely on \emph{software fault isolation} (SFI)~\cite{SFI:SOSP93, SFI2:UsenixSec10}, adding bounds checks to memory writes~\cite{KCoFI:Oakland14} and reads~\cite{kRX:TOPS19} to prevent unauthorized access to sensitive data.
+As the overhead of such checks is proportional to the number of protected regions, SFI-based approaches often group all sensitive information together---typically at the upper end of the virtual address space---so only one bound must be checked~\cite{kRX:TOPS19, KCoFI:Oakland14}.
+Unfortunately, this grouping reduces design flexibility and diversification entropy.
+The most efficient SFI implementation on \mbox{x86-64}~\cite{kRX:TOPS19} relies on Intel's Memory Protection Extensions (MPX), a hardware feature that has recently been deprecated~\cite{MPXDeprecated}.

-In this work, we introduce an alternative approach to intra-kernel isolation which makes novel use of Intel's Protection Keys for Userspace (PKU)~\cite{IntelArchManual20}.
-PKU allows the OS kernel to assign each page of virtual memory to one of 16 sets; at run time, unprivileged software can dynamically disable read access or both read \& write access to individual sets of pages.
-However, as the name implies, PKU applies only to memory whose page table entries (PTEs) are marked as user space (i.e., accessible to application code).
-We have developed a new user/kernel isolation mechanism, dubbed \emph{PKK (Protection Keys for Kernelspace)}, which allows us to use PKU hardware to dynamically disable read and/or write access to pages while running in the OS kernel.
-Our PKK mechanism is both inexpensive and flexible and supports SMEP/SMAP (Supervisor-Mode Execution/Access Prevention) functionality~\cite{IntelArchManual20}.
+In this work, we introduce an alternative approach to intra-kernel memory isolation based on novel use of Intel's Protection Keys for Userspace (PKU)~\cite{IntelArchManual21}.
+PKU allows each page table entry (PTE) to specify one of 16 protection keys (PKEYs); at run time, unprivileged software can dynamically disable read access or both read \& write access to pages on a PKEY-by-PKEY basis.
+However, as the name implies, PKU applies only to pages whose PTEs are marked as user space (i.e., accessible to application code).

+We have developed a new user/kernel isolation mechanism, dubbed \emph{PKK (Protection Keys for Kernelspace)}, which uses PKU hardware to dynamically disable read and/or write access to pages while running in the OS kernel.
+Our PKK mechanism is both inexpensive and flexible, and supports both SMEP and SMAP (Supervisor-Mode Execution/Access Prevention~\cite{IntelArchManual21}).
+Additionally, while it is fully compatible with Kernel Page Table Isolation (KPTI)~\cite{KPTI:LKML}, PKK \emph{does not require} KPTI in order to function, allowing systems that do not need or do not want KPTI to avoid its overhead.\footnote{ As part of its Trust Domain Extensions (TDX), Intel has recently announced that certain future processors will provide hardware support for Protection Keys in Supervisor mode (PKS)\@.
+PKS machines will allow 16 protection keys to be used in supervisor mode in addition to the 16 in user mode.
+Our PKK mechanism provides PKS-like functionality on existing machines. }